OverTheWire Leviathan — Complete Walkthrough Index

 Conclusion

 Leviathan teaches you to treat binaries as puzzles.
-Instead of panicking at an unknown executable, you’ll calmly check its type, peek inside with strings
+Instead of panicking at an unknown executable, you’ll calmly check its type, peek inside with strings, trace its calls, and then break it open.

 Finishing Leviathan feels like leveling up from “shell user” to “binary tinkerer” 🔧: